lilhuang/lilhuang.github.io/_pages/about.md

 * By passion, I am an artist interested in all things story.
 * By the fundamental nature of my innermost being, I am just a little lump, completely overwhelmed with the intricacies of life.
 But also I'm excited to be here.
 Hence: trying to make sense of it through story.

-While I like to consume and create stories in all forms (comics, cafe drawings, [storyboards](https://www.lilhuang.github.io/storyboards), stone tablets with ancient runes, etc.), I tend to spend a lot of time [drawing](https://www.instagram.com/itsalilstrange/) and sometimes <span style="color:red">writing</span>.
+While I like to consume and create stories in all forms (comics, cafe drawings, [storyboards](https://www.lilhuang.github.io/storyboards), stone tablets with ancient runes, etc.), I tend to spend a lot of time [drawing](https://www.instagram.com/itsalilstrange/) and sometimes [writing](https://lilhuang.github.io/writing/).

-Sometimes I do some [other](https://lilhuang.github.io/for_fun/) <span style="color:red">FIX!!!</span> stuff as well.
+Sometimes I do some [other](https://lilhuang.github.io/for_fun/) stuff as well.

 <script>